infosec-ucalgary/magpieCTF-2024/challenges/network/key-for-the-domain/README.md

 ### Author: Ned Liu

 ## Description
+Key for the domain
+Bounty: $50,000
+Organization: Singularity

 We received this traffic that contains a key to set an AI to be free.
-The sender also mentioned some sort of key and told us this is definitely not a domain.
+The sender also mentioned some sort of keys and some strings in the traffic.
 I wonder what that means.

+Any help is appreciated, thanks.

+Sincerely,

+Singularity

 ## Hints
 1. I wonder what the extra file is for?
 Perhaps a key?